 Optimize These Five Activities for Improved Accounts Receivable Processing

-Optimizing accounts receivable processes seems pretty daunting from the outset.
+Optimizing accounts receivable processes might seem daunting at the outset.
 However, by taking a methodical approach to the situation, you can implement changes that will result in fairly rapid and dramatic improvements.
-For your convenience, we've identified five activities that, when properly optimized, will drastically improve the overall functioning of your accounts receivable process and, in turn, produce many exciting benefits for your business as a whole:
+For your convenience, here are five activities that, when properly optimized, will drastically improve the overall functioning of your accounts receivable process and, in turn, produce many exciting benefits for your business as a whole:

-- Establish a Clear, Concise Credit Approval Process - All too often, businesses slip into detrimental credit habits in order to boost sales.
+- Establish a Clear, Concise Credit Approval Process: All too often, businesses slip into detrimental credit habits in order to boost sales.
 Of course, this leads to a vicious cycle that can ultimately be disastrous for a company.
-Extending credit can be a very good thing, but a clear process for doing so must be established.
-It should include clear instructions regarding when and how to evaluate and override credit limits, when to place accounts on hold and how the application process works.
+Extending credit can be a very good thing, but a process for doing so must be established.
+It should include clear instructions regarding when and how to evaluate and override credit limits, when to place accounts on hold, and how the application process works.
 Regular reviews of the credit approval process should be performed because circumstances change.

-- Establish an Effective Billing Process - The billing and invoicing of customers must be accurate and streamlined to be effective.
-Errors in pricing, units of measure and the like can wreak serious havoc.
-Further, invoices must be created and sent in a timely manner, and the manner in which they are produced should be consistent and defined.
+- Establish an Effective Billing Process: The billing and invoicing of customers must be accurate and streamlined to be effective.
+Errors in pricing, units of measure, and the like can wreak serious havoc.
+Further, invoices must be created and sent in a timely manner, and how they are produced should be consistent and defined.
 One way to improve billing and invoicing is by automating as much of it as possible, so don't be afraid to rely on technology here.
 Use exception reports to pinpoint problematic accounts.
 If possible, set up a customer portal to shift some of the work to customers while giving them a sense of autonomy.

 Eight Best Practices to Adopt to Improve Accounts Receivable Processes

-The American Productivity and Quality Center, or APQC, established a set of standards called Open Standards.
-They outline best practices for accounts receivable processing, and they should prove to be invaluable as you work toward honing your AR processes.
-We've summarized the eight most important points from the APQC Open Standards for your convenience:
+The American Productivity and Quality Center, or APQC, established a set of standards called Open Standards, that outline best practices for accounts receivable processing.
+Here is a summary of the eight most important points from the APQC Open Standards:

-- Prioritize Credit Management - Don't extend credit willy-nilly just to keep sales plugging along.
-This strategy backfires over the long haul and is just one example of the many potential problems that can arise due to poor credit management processes.
+- Prioritize Credit Management: Don't extend credit willy-nilly just to keep sales plugging along.
+This strategy backfires over the long haul and is just one example of the many potential problems that can arise without a credit management processes.

-- Consider Shortening Payment Terms - There's no law that says all customers must have net-30 payment terms.
-Oftentimes, using shorter payment terms prompts slow-paying customers to pay at least a little more quickly, so it's a worthwhile option to consider.
+- Consider Shortening Payment Terms: There's no law that says all customers must have net-30 payment terms.
+Oftentimes, using shorter payment terms prompts slow-paying customers to pay quicker.

-- Create a Billing Dispute Resolution Process - Establish a specific process for handling billing disputes.
+- Create a Billing Dispute Resolution Process: Establish specific guidelines for handling billing disputes.
 This will not only streamline the process, but it will improve overall customer satisfaction because your team will know precisely what to do when a dispute arises.

-- Establish a Proactive Collections Process - Make collections a top priority and enforce it by establishing a clear, concise collections strategy.
+- Establish a Proactive Collections Process: Make collections a top priority and enforce it by establishing a clear, concise collections strategy.
 Ideally, aim to intervene early.
-When an account slips into the past-due column, your team should be all over it and know just what to do.
+When an account slips into the past-due column, your team should be all over it using the collections guidelines you established.

-- Bill Electronically - If you have the means to do so, start billing customers electronically.
+- Bill Electronically: If you have the means to do so, start billing customers electronically.
 While there will be some who can't support electronic invoices and payments, most companies are on board with this these days.
-The fewer paper checks that you have to process and mail you have to send, the easier and more accurate the entire process will be.
+The fewer invoices you have to mail and paper checks that you have to process, the easier and more accurate the entire process will be.

 As you can see, you don't have to start over from scratch to improve and optimize your accounts receivable.
 You can choose to take on one area at a time, or you can plunge full steam ahead and revamp it all at once.
 Either way, any steps that you take toward optimizing your accounts receivable will pay off handsomely in the long run.